 A year later the V6 came into play and Mercedes' record-breaking reign began.

 Hamilton, now a seven-time World Champion, has since taken six titles in Mercedes colours, while Rosberg won his only World Championship in 2016.
-Combined though their efforts, along with those of Valtteri Bottas who replaced Rosberg from 2017, means Mercedes have won all seven Drivers' and Constructors' titles available to date in the V6 era.
+Combined though their efforts, along with those of Valtteri Bottas who replaced Rosberg from 2017, means Mercedes have won all eight Constructors' titles available to date in the V6 era.

 2019 went down as one of the most impressive seasons in the history of Mercedes in Formula 1, but even though the team won 15 of 2019's 21 grands prix, including a record-breaking eight 1-2 results on the trot to begin the campaign, Mercedes did not have it all their own way.